GMOD/jbrowse-components/website/docs/introduction.md

 - [Quick start for JBrowse web](quickstart_web) - a quick start guide to running JBrowse 2 in a browser
-- [Quick start for JBrowse web via CLI](quickstart_cli) - a quick start guide to intalling the JBrowse 2 CLI and getting JBrowse web running locally on a browser
+- [Quick start for JBrowse web via CLI](quickstart_cli) - a quick start guide to installing the JBrowse 2 CLI and getting JBrowse web running locally on a browser

 ### User and developer guides